 According to the Labor Contract Law of the People's Republic of China, or the Labor Contract Law, promulgated by the SCNPC on June 29, 2007 and amended on December 28, 2012, and the Implementation Rules of the Labor Contract Law of the People's Republic of China, or the Implementation Rules of the Labor Contract Law, promulgated by the State Council on September 3, 2008, a written employment contract shall be concluded in the establishment of an employment relationship.
 If an employer fails to enter into a written employment contract with an employee within one year from the date on which the employment relationship is established, the employer must rectify the situation by entering into a written employment contract with the employee and pay the employee twice the employee's salary for the period from the day following the lapse of one month from the date of establishment of the employment relationship to the day prior to the execution of the written employment contract.
 The Labor Contract Law and its implementation rules also require compensation to be paid upon certain terminations.
-In addition, if an employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
-Employees in most cases are also required to provide severance payment to their employees after their employment relationships are terminated.
+In addition, if an employer intends to enforce a non-compete provision in an employment contract or non-competition agreement with an employee, it has to compensate the employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
+Employers in most cases are also required to provide severance payment to their employees after their employment relationships are terminated.